 District 5 Projects

-We purchased the 80 acres at 118th street and have begun the preliminary design process.
+The design process in complete, and we expect to break ground on Phase I of the Regional Sports Complex by January 2017.
 Councilors Lewis, Sanchez and Peña look forward to making this dream a reality for the West Side and City of Albuquerque as a whole by creating a place for our children to play along with an economic base for sports tourism, where people come to Albuquerque to play, stay, dine and shop.

 Councilor Lewis is working to construct a new library in District 5.
 We are in the preliminary planning stages.
 Councilor Lewis has committed $200,000 for land acquisition.
 Please contact Dean Smith with any questions or suggestions.